hackafake/hackafake-backend/README.md

 # Open hackAfake API Backend

-The hackAfake API Backend serve the hackAfake RestPlus API.
+The hackAfake API Backend serves the hackAfake RestPlus API.

 The server has been written in Python using the Flask microframework, and documented with swagger!